Strappazzon/www/pages/donate.md

 If you found what I do useful and want to support me, please consider making a donation.

+All donations will go directly to me, not towards any specific project.
+Please note that there are no guarantees or expectations tied to your donation.

 ### Platforms

 <!-- markdownlint-disable MD007 MD032 -->